 During the administration of your loved one’s trust, there will come a time when a successor trustee must be appointed.
 In most cases, your loved one will have served as the initial trustee.
 Disability, death, and other reasons may cause your loved one to no longer be able to fulfill this role.
-At that point, you can accept the appointment as successor trustee and assume the duties that accompany that role.
+At that point, It’s time for accepting an appointment as trustee and assume the duties that accompany that role.

 Step-by-Step Guide to Accepting a Trustee Appointment